Nonparametric Statistical Inference for Ergodic Processes: Introduction

 {\bf Methodology.} All the tests that we construct are based on empirical estimates of the so-called distributional distance.
 For two processes $\rho_1, \rho_2$ a distributional distance is defined as $\sum_{k=1}^\infty w_k |\rho_1(B_k)-\rho_2(B_k)|$, where $w_k$ are positive summable real weights, e.g. $w_k=2^{-k}$ and $B_k$ range over a countable field that generates the sigma-algebra of the underlying probability space.
-For example, if we are talking about finite-alphabet processes with the binary alphabet $A=\{0,1\}$, $B_k$ would range over the set $A^*=\cup_{k\in\N} A^k$; that is, over all tuples $0, 00, 01, 10, 000, 001,\dots$; therefore, the distributional distance in this case is the weighted sum of differences of probabilities of all possible tuples.
-In this work we consider real-valued processes, $A=\R$, so $B_k$ can be taken to range over all intervals with rational endpoints, all pairs of such intervals, triples, etc. Although distributional distance is a natural concept that, for stochastic processes, has been studied for a while \cite{gray}, its empirical estimates have not, to our knowledge, been used for statistical analysis of time series.
+For example, if we are talking about finite-alphabet processes with the binary alphabet $A=\{0,1\}$, $B_k$ would range over the set $A^*=\cup_{k\in\N} A^k$; that is, over all tuples $0, 1, 00, 01, 10, 11, 000, 001,\dots$ (of course, we could just as well omit, say, $1$ and $11$); therefore, the distributional distance in this case is the weighted sum of differences of probabilities of all possible tuples.
+In this work we consider real-valued processes, so $B_k$ have to range through a suitable sequence of intervals, all pairs of such intervals, triples, etc. (e.g. we can use a sequence of partitions into cubes of decreasing volume, see the next section for formal definitions).
+Although distributional distance is a natural concept that, for stochastic processes, has been studied for a while \cite{gray}, its empirical estimates have not, to our knowledge, been used for statistical analysis of time series.
 We argue that this distance is rather natural for this kind of problems, first of all, since it can be consistently estimated (unlike, for example, $\bar d$ distance, which cannot \cite{ow} be consistently estimated for the general case of stationary ergodic processes).
 Secondly, it is always bounded, unlike (empirical) KL divergence, which is often used for statistical inference for time series (e.g. \cite{cs, r1, ac, cs2, mor1} and others).
 Other approaches to statistical analysis of stationary dependent time series include the use of (universal) codes \cite{kief, r1, r2}.
-Here we first show that distributional distance between stationary ergodic processes can be consistently estimated based on sampling, and then apply it to construct a consistent test for the three problems of statistical analysis described above.
+Here we first show that distributional distance between stationary ergodic processes can be consistently estimated based on sampling, and then apply it to construct consistent tests for the three problems of statistical analysis described above.